 How To Beat Collection Agencies In Court

 Thousands of consumers across the country get sued by many of the same debt collectors.
-Beating a debt collection lawsuit is so much more possible than many people think.
+Beating a debt collection lawsuit is a lot more achievable than many people think.
 Regular people who don’t have the assistance of an attorney can beat debt collectors in court on their own.
-Simply issuing a Summons and Complaint will not prove anything.
-All of the documents must be proven by the collection agency as evidence that the defendant actually did something wrong.
+Simply issuing a summons and complaint will not prove anything.
+All of the documents must be proven true by the collection agency as evidence that the defendant actually did something wrong.
 So many times these credit card lawsuits will contain errors.
 The errors just have to be caught and pointed out to the court and the judge.

 The 4 Main Ways Collection Agencies Collect Debts

 There are four methods that collection agencies use to collect debt: